KxSystems/docs/docs/license/azure.md

     1.  is required by law to be disclosed; provided that if a party is required to disclose the other party’s Confidential Information pursuant to an order under law, the disclosing party shall give the party owning the Confidential Information sufficient notice of such disclosure to allow the owning party reasonable opportunity to object to and take necessary legal action to prevent such disclosure.

-4.  **Benchmark Test Results.** User agrees not to disclose benchmark, test or performance information regarding the Kdb+ Software to any third party except as explicitly authorized by KX in writing.
+4.  **Benchmark Test Results.** User agrees not to disclose benchmark, test or performance information regarding the kdb+ Software to any third party except as explicitly authorized by KX in writing.